KILLERSTONE/InsuranceFrontEnd/README.md

 - Persistence of login using SessionStorage.
 - Usage of Logout component.

+### Toast Module
+- Implemented Toast Module for proper popup message to be displayed.
+- Implemented this on Login Component to display success and error.
+- Implemented this on Payment Module to display successful POST, PUT operations.

 ## Further Exploration
   - Implement an Admin page accessible only to users with admin privileges.
   - Create an Admin Auth Guard to restrict access to admin users.